Simple Present or Present Progressive in English GrammarJust here for the exercises? Click here.

-Compare the usage of the simple present and present progressive tenses in English grammar with Lingolia.
-In the exercises, you can put your knowledge to the test.
+Compare the use of the simple present and present progressive tenses in English grammar with Lingolia.
+Practise using these tenses in the interactive exercises.

 The Smiths are going on holiday.
 They usually go on holiday by train.
 They take a taxi to the station, check the timetable and get on the train.